- All

 Arbitrage Trading

 Arbitrage traders are an important part of the Uniswap platform.
-These are the trades that find price discrepancies across a number of exchanges and capitalize on the opportunity to pocket a profit.
-For instance, if Ethereum was trading on Coinbase for $2,000 and Kraken at $2,050, you can buy Ethereum on Coinbase and sell it on Kraken to make an easy profit.
-If arbitrage trading is done in large volumes, traders can secure a substantial profit without taking too much risk.
+These are the trades that find price discrepancies across a number of exchanges and capitalize on the opportunity to pocket a positive result.
+For instance, if Ethereum was trading on Coinbase for $2,000 and Kraken at $2,050, you can buy Ethereum on Coinbase and sell it on Kraken to make an easy success.
+If arbitrage trading is done in large volumes, traders can secure a substantial success without taking too much risk.

 How to Use Uniswap